huanmeng-qwq/LimboService/README.md

     - Also see `allowlist.yml` for allowing/disallowing players to join.
 4. Join the server with configured host and enjoy the limbo!

+LimboService also provides API for developers to create plugins for it, if you have any LimboService plugins, you can put them in the `plugins/` directory.
+Or if you want to develop your own plugins, please see the [Development](#development) section.

 > [!CAUTION]
 > LimboService is **not implemented** any Bukkit/Spigot/BungeeCord/Velocity API,
 > and it's **completely not compatible** and will **never compatible** with any plugins of them!